johnperry-math/AoC2023/README.md

    All in all, I wasn't expecting the Rust to be harder to write and more annoying to look at and debug than the Ada.

+## Day 4: Scratchcards

+An elf can help you, but (as usual) first he wants a favor.
+He has a bunch of scratchcards with numbers written on them, and he scratches off the values to see which numbers he has.

+1. If he receives 2^(n - 1) points on a card with n matches, how many points does he win?
+1. Oops! (funny how often we say that in the Advent of Code...)
+   He _doesn't_ receive points; instead, he receives copies of cards.
+   If card i has m matches, then he receives a new copy of cards i + 1, i + 2, ..., i + m.
+How many cards does he have at the end?

+### Unusual tools

+1. It still tickles me pink to use Ada 2022's `'Reduce`.

+### Experience

+Pretty pleased with how quickly I worked this out in Ada.
+A silly typo held me up on Part 2:

+    Copies (Ith + Offset) := (@ + 1) * Copies (Ith);

+That leads to a **lot** of cards, already by card 5 or 6! :astonished: